kubernetes/kubernetes/docs/user-guide/jobs.md

 The `spec.selector` is an object consisting of two fields:
 * `matchLabels` - works the same as the `.spec.selector` of a [ReplicationController](replication-controller.md)
-* `matchExpressions` - allows to build more sophisticated selectors by specyfing key, list of values and an operator that relates the key and values.
+* `matchExpressions` - allows to build more sophisticated selectors by specifying key, list of values and an operator that relates the key and values.

 When the two are specified the result is ANDed.